FocusEnhanced individual learning through cooperative engagement

 - Think-Pair-Share (Frank Lyman, 1990s) – The teacher poses a question, then learners individually contemplate their own answers (Think), then learners discuss the question with a classmate (Pair), and finally class members report on those discussions to one another (Share).

-- Team-Based Strategies
+- Team-Based Structures and Strategies

 - Cooperative Graffiti – In this brainstorming activity, each group of participants is asked to record as many ideas as possible on a topic assigned by the teacher/facilitator, using colored paper and/or pens that are specific to the group.
 When time is called, groups post and organize one another’s contributions, followed by some manner of debriefing activity.